ankitm123/blog/content/blog/JenkinsX/jx3-with-k3s.md

 The instructions are taken from [here](https://learn.hashicorp.com/tutorials/vault/kubernetes-external-vault?in=vault/kubernetes#configure-kubernetes-authentication).

-Configure the vault kubernetes backend:
+Configure the vault kubernetes backend (remember to run this in a terminal where you have set the `VAULT_ADDR`):

 ```bash
 VAULT_HELM_SECRET_NAME=$(kubectl -n secret-infra get secrets --output=json | jq -r '.items[].metadata | select(.name|startswith("kubernetes-external-secrets-token-")).name')